Apply Now

 Vision: ASU-Beebe will become a nationally benchmarked institution that empowers individuals, embraces communities, and transforms lives.

-Core Values: Student success, integrity, diversity, quality and community.
+Core Values: Student success, integrity, quality and community.

 *The gray box refers to Arkansas high school graduates who did not matriculate to a higher education institution the fall semester following their graduation and/or Arkansas adults who have not attended higher education or who have some college but no certificate or degree.